Close Banner

 How to Save Money While Eating Healthy at Disneyland

 The character dining buffets all offer healthy choices.
 The hard part is saying no to all the desserts, pastries and Mickey waffles loaded with maple syrup.
-You can find omelet bars, egg white vegetable frittatas, fresh fruit, yogurt, salad and smoked salmon.
+You can find omelet bars, egg white vegetable frittatas, fresh fruit, yogurt, oatmeal, salad and smoked salmon.
 If you don’t see something that you can eat, talk to the chef and they will make something special for you.
 Make an egg white omelet filled with fresh vegetables.
-Fill your plate with greens.
+Fill your plate with greens and other veggies or fruit.
 You can leave there feeling stuffed and satisfied (and hopefully with a lot of great character memories).
+The buffet dinners have proteins, salads and vegetables as well.

 It may seem hard to eat healthy while at the parks, but it's toadally possible (and yummy)!
 What are your healthy eating tips while at Disneyland Park!
 Let us know in the comments below!